Nights-Software/ns-docs/resources/nightShifts.md

    RolesWithAccessToMDT = {"police", "ambulance", "fire", "tow", "civilian"}, -- Edit these to match your roles (role names) from Night Discord API [FREE] https://store.nights-software.com/package/5035729

   ```

+  - Set up the civilian department.
+This should give you first access to the MDT and it's civilian section.

 ## Fix UI Lag